civboot/fngi/notes/spore.md

   It stores it's value on the working stack.
 - FTOI: means "FeTch Operate Immediate".
 It fetches the value at the address on the working stack and operates on it using the immediate value.
-- FTCI: means "FeTch seCtor pointer Immediate".
-It fetches from immediate with an offset of the sector pointer.
+- FTMI: means "FeTch Module pointer Immediate".
+It fetches from immediate with an offset of the module pointer.
 It stores on the working stack.
 - FTLP: means "FeTch LocalsPtr".
 It uses the immediate as the offset to fetch from the function locals.
 It stores on the working stack.
 - SROI: means "StoRe Operate Immediate".
 It uses the immediate value for the operation and uses WS1 as the "second".
 It stores the value at the address stored in WS0.
-- SRCP: means "StoRe seCtorPtr".
-It uses the WS for the operation but then stores at the immediate value offset by the sector pointer.
+- SRMP: means "StoRe ModulePtr".
+It uses the WS for the operation but then stores at the immediate value offset by the module pointer.
 - SRLP: means "StoRe LocalsPtr".
 It uses the WS for the operation but stores at the immediate value offset by the function locals.

 Cheatsheat for above table:
-- FT(CP+IM) means "fetch CP+IM" aka "fetch sector + immediate" aka use the
+- FT(MP+IM) means "fetch MP+IM" aka "fetch module + immediate" aka use the
-  value at the immediate address in the specified sector.
+  value at the immediate address in the specified module.
 ST(...) means "store" at that address.
 - Top means the top value used in the operation.
 - Second means the second value used in the operation (may not be used).